NguyenTranLeMinh/listening-practice/README.md

 # listening-practice
 Just a random personal project.

+The program will choose 2 files from the sources to speak randomly.

+Feel free to press SPACE at any time to pause and predict the word you have heard.

 Hope this small program will help you guys improve yourself, even if only a little.

 ```Rome wasn’t built in a day.```